• Skip to primary navigation

 How to make sweet and sour chicken

-First of all, you should get the chicken marinating in the batter.
+First of all, you should marinate the chicken in the batter.
 While the chicken is marinating you can prepare the sweet and sour sauce.

 A bowl of chicken pieces marinating in batter, and a pan of sweet and sour sauce showing the thick consistency.